kestur/kestur/README.md

 - 👋 Hi, I’m @kestur
-- 👀 I’m interested in ... being educated on Ruby
+- 👀 I’m interested in ... being educated on Coding
 - 🌱 I’m currently learning ...
-Ruby
+Coding
-- 📫 How to reach me ...
-Discord, kestur#6476
+- 📫 How to reach me ... kieransetty@outlook.com

 <!---
 kestur/kestur is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.